2.7. Vectors and Matrices in MATLAB

 72

-To extract an entire row or column from an array, you can use :.
+To extract an entire row or column from an array, you can use a colon (:).
 Think of the colon as saying all rows or all columns.
-This extracts a column from MatrixData:
+The next example stores a column from matrix A in vector x:

-What if you want to extract a range of rows or columns?
-You can index using a vector containing those index values.
-For example, both lines of the following code will extract the first three rows of MatrixData.
+Use a vector containing the desired index values to reference a range of rows or columns.
+For example, both lines of the following code will extract the first three rows of A.

-What index values will return all four corners of MatrixData?
+What index values will return all four corners of A?

 2.7.5.
 Delete Vector or Matrix Data

-Assigning vector or matrix elements to take values of [] deletes them.
-The selection of the elements to delete can use either array indexing or Logical Vectors.
+Assigning vector or matrix elements to take values of empty square brackets ([]) deletes them.
+Selecting the elements to delete can use either array indexing or logical vectors, which are covered in Logical Vectors.
+The empty square brackets will also create an empty vector.

 >> v = 1:6